open-cogsci/osdoc/content/pages/tutorials/aps.md

 ### Background box 4

-`feedback` items are virtually identical to `sketchpad` items, except for the moment at which they are prepared.
-A `sketchpad` is prepared before the `sequence` that it is part of.
-This means that, during the `sequence`, there will be no lag due to the preparation of the `sketchpad`.
-The downside of this approach is that the contents of the sketchpad cannot depend on what happens during the `sequence`.
-Therefore, to give feedback during the trial, we use a `feedback` item, which is prepared just as when it is shown.
+FEEDBACK items are virtually identical to SKETCHPAD items, except for the moment at which they are prepared.
+A SKETCHPAD is prepared before the SEQUENCE that it is part of.
+This means that, during the SEQUENCE, there will be no lag due to the preparation of the SKETCHPAD.
+The downside of this approach is that the contents of the sketchpad cannot depend on what happens during the SEQUENCE.
+Therefore, to give feedback during the trial, we use a FEEDBACK item, which is prepared just as when it is shown.
 For more information, see [here][prepare-run].

 </div>